 When you are doing your very best to live Him out–even when every fiber of the flesh says to do the opposite–YOU ARE STROOOOONG!
 YOU.
 ARE.
 STRONG!

 You are showing God that you love and respect Him by being who He created you to be as a new creation in Christ!
 (See 2 Corinthians 5:17).
 And you are doing this with your actions…with your weaknesses.
 You’re not just talking about it, you are being about it!
 This is a good thing, a very good thing!
 (See James 1:22, 1 John 3:18).
 You are acting like your perfect spiritual self!
 As we continue to do this, God takes care of the results.
 We trust Him, we rest in His grace, we just gotta be ourselves.
 How simple.

 So today, my friends, know this: You are the most strong when you are the most weak.
 When the wind is blowing hard, all around you, and you feel like you’re going to break; when you beeeeeeend like a tree in a hurricane because life is trying to blow you over–know that you will never break!
 Why?
 Because your roots are firmly planted in Christ–who is your strength!
 (See Philippians 4:13).

-A prayer for you: Heavenly Father, thank you for making me, and thank you for another day!
-You are such a good God!
+A prayer for you: Father, thank you for your strength, thank you for Jesus.
+Thank you for making me, and thank you for another day!
+You are such a good Father!
 I also want to thank you for my good health, for my job, my home, and every blessing you’ve given me that I don’t even recognize.
 THANK YOU!
 Right now, I lift up all who are reading this, directly to you.
 For those who want to become strong in the strength of Jesus, yet, the devil keeps fighting them, help them!
-Teach them that true strength can only be found in Him!
+Renew their minds and teach them that true strength can only be found in Christ!
 Amen.

 This devotional is from 60 Days For Jesus, Volume 1.
 Get your copy here!